ethereum-optimism/optimism/specs/deposits.md

 - `blobBasefeeScalar` (`uint256`): The scalar value applied to the L1 blob base fee portion of the L1 cost.
 - `basefeeScalar` (`uint256`): The scalar value applied to the L1 base fee portion of the L1 cost.

-Additionally, the `setL1BlockValues` function is deprecated and MUST never be called after the Ecotone hardfork activation.
-The `setL1BlockValuesEcotone` MUST be called after the Ecotone hardfork activation.
+Additionally, the `setL1BlockValues` function is deprecated and MUST never be called when the L2 block number is greater than the Ecotone activation block number. `setL1BlockValues` MUST be called on the Ecotone hardfork activation block.
+The `setL1BlockValuesEcotone` MUST be called when the L2 block number is greater than the Ecotone hardfork activation block.

 `setL1BlockValuesEcotone` uses a tightly packed encoding for its parameters, which is described in [L1 Attributes Deposited Transaction Calldata](#l1-attributes-deposited-transaction-calldata).